GadgetReboot/Phone_SLIM/README.md

 POTS Telephone Subscriber Line Interface Module
 <br><br>![PCB](Assembled_PCB.jpg)<BR><BR>
 # Usage Notes
+This project is intended for hobby/personal use to explore how the plain old telephone service works.<br>
+The PCB isn't designed to integrate with a live phone line.
+It is intended to create an offline system for local use.<br><br>

-It is recommended to add a TO-220 heat sink to the 3.3v regulator in case it gets too hot.<br>
+It is recommended to add a TO-220 heat sink to the 3.3v regulator in case it gets too hot.
+I used [Wakefield-Vette 274-3AB](https://www.digikey.com/en/products/detail/wakefield-vette/274-3AB/2351871)  along with thermal paste and a nut/screw I had around.  <br>
 One pcb is needed for each phone/modem/etc.  One board has to have a jumper installed on J5 to act as a Server node and the other board(s) must have the jumper vacant to act as Sender nodes.<br>
 The Server board must connect to a WiFi router to function properly.
 The SSID and Password for the router must be defined by editing the "arduino_secrets.h" file before compiling the sketch.<br>
 The telephone numbers are 7 digits long and are configured by editing the "project_globals.cpp" file and changing the numbers assigned to remotePhoneNumber and localPhoneNumber.<br>